 2.414 Sagging ― A downward movement of a paint film between the time of application and setting, resulting in an uneven coating having a thick lower edge.
 The resulting sag is usually restricted to a local area of a vertical surface and may have the characteristic appearance of a draped curtain, hence the synonymous term ‘Curtaining’.

-2.415 Sags ― See ‘sagging’.
+2.415 Sags ― See ‘sagging’

 2.416 Sand Blasting ― The removal of rust and scale from steel and certain metal surfaces by a blast of sand-laden air.